top of page

 3. Master strategic questioning: Replace "What do you want to do?" with questions that challenge assumptions: "What if we approached this from a different angle?"

 4. Practice constructive tension: Become comfortable creating and resolving productive disagreement.
 Role-play difficult conversations before having them, if you’re nervous.
+You can use AI for this if you hate live role-playing.

 5. Create teaching moments: Develop frameworks and tools that help clients see issues in new ways, elevating discussions from tactical to strategic.